 There's just five days left until the launch of one of our highlights this year - the hilariously dark, delightfully immersive and incredibly complex game Graveyard Keeper, "the most inaccurate medieval cemetery management sim of the year."

-We've been following Graveyard Keeper throughout alpha and our preview dissected parts of the game that were available at the time.
+We've been following Graveyard Keeper and dissected parts of the game that were available at the time.
 Make no mistake, even in its early version, Graveyard Keeper offered more than many full releases ever will.
 I'll again refrain from spoiling the story, because I've found it to strike the right amount of dark and funny, so I'd rather you experience it for yourself.

 Anyway, in case you're not in the mood for reading through the preview - think Stardew Valley except your main focus isn't really farming - it's graveyard keeping.
 You'll be receiving a steady supply of dead people, which you'll be putting to use, whether it's burying them and cashing in them certificates, or just utilising parts and then burying them and cashing in the certificates.